Taj Mahal, Agra

 Amber Fort, Jaipur

-The Amber Fort, also known as Amer Fort, is situated in Amer, a town with an area of 4 square kilometers located 11 kilometers from Jaipur, Rajasthan.
-Constructed by Raja Man Singh I in 1592, the fort is a stunning example of Rajput architecture and provides breathtaking views over Maota Lake and the surrounding rugged hills.
+Amber Fort, also known as Amer Fort, is located in Amer, a town with an area of 4 square kilometers located 11 kilometers from Jaipur, Rajasthan, India.
+This majestic fort is one of the most famous forts of Rajasthan and was built by Raja Man Singh I in 1592.
+It is an excellent example of Rajput architecture and offers a breathtaking view of Maota Lake, which lies in front of the fort.

 -